rukaiya-shaikh/powerbi-sales-dashboard/README.md

 ## Dashboard Preview
 ![Dashboard](screenshots/Power BI sales dashboard.png)

+> Note: The `.pbix` file needs to be downloaded and opened in Power BI Desktop to view the interactive dashboard.

 ## Business Insights
 This dashboard allows stakeholders to:
 - Track overall sales and profitability